ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Artifact#4 Design.md

 ## OUR PROTOTYPE

-*It was decided to use the marvel app design software for our prototype.*
+*It was decided to use the marvel app design software for our prototype, the purpose of this is to allow us to see how our product would look like without any coding.*

 ### [Playable prototype here](https://marvelapp.com/prototype/aa7i9i0)